 On the east coast of Paxos, there are some beautiful beaches and green hills covered with olive groves and flowers.
 If appropriate footwear is brought, the olive groves can offer magnificent shaded walks during the day.
 It is possible to walk to Lakka, Paxos’ second-largest port, from Glyfada.
 During the day there are water sports available and cafes looking on to the harbour.
 At night, many of the small streets have shops selling jewellery and clothing.
 On the west coast, there are some impressive cliffs and deep-sea caves, which can be visited by a boat-trip from the village of Glyfada.
 Paxos is a Greek paradise offering its visitors beautiful beaches, turquoise waters and authentic Greek cuisine.

-Glyfada Beach villas resort.
-All our 16 villas created and located at a unique and peaceful location at the east side of Paxos close to Loggos at the Ionion sea.
-It offers you to choose from different types of villas Stone House, Glyfada House, Ionion Villas, Glyfada Beach and Glyfada Beach family villas, all well maintained and all facing the Ionian Sea.
+Glyfada Beach Villas And Restaurant: All our 16 villas created and located at a unique and peaceful location at the east side of Paxos close to Loggos at the Ionion sea.
+Choose from different types of villas: Stone House, Glyfada House, Ionion Villas, Glyfada Beach and Glyfada Beach family villas, all well maintained and all facing the Ionian Sea.
 Our facilities such as 2 swimming pools, 2 restaurants, tennis and 2 beaches combined with the friendly and hospitable atmosphere are the elements that make the villas in Paxos a difference.
 Be our guest and book your memorable holiday in Paxos now!.